thangacodes/terraform/aws_terraform/iamuser_stsAssumeRole/readme.md

 terraform destroy --auto-approve  //destroys all the resources that were created by the Terraform configuration, again automatically without approval terraform state list             //lists all the resources currently tracked by Terraform in the state file.

-Instead of running the Terraform commands one after another, simply run the "init_script.sh" file using the method below,
+Instead of running the Terraform commands one after another, simply run the "init_script.sh" which does the work for you.

 sh init_script.sh